Essential Tips for Parents: A Smooth Transition to Preschool

 Once you leave the classroom, trust that the warm and loving teachers will comfort your child if they become upset.
 Remain out of sight, and only return if the teachers or administrators ask for your presence.

-The transition to preschool can be challenging for both children and parents, but with a little preparation and positive reinforcement, it can also be an exciting new adventure.
+The transition to preschool can be challenging for both children and parents, but with a little preparation and consistency, it can also be an exciting new adventure.
 By utilizing these tips, you can help your child feel more comfortable and secure as they embark on this new chapter in their lives.
 Remember, you’re not alone in this journey—your teachers are there to support both you and your little one every step of the way!

 Kristen Pallonetti, Program Director & Parent